 the pattern, trimming at the ceiling and floor, removing any creases or air

 bubbles, securing the seams, and cleaning the paste off the paper.

 Replace light switch and plug plates.

-care to match the wallpaper pattern
+sure to match the wallpaper pattern.

-Don't be in a hurry.
+Don't rush.
 Work slowly to avoid